 Skip to Main Navigation Skip to Section Navigation Skip to Main Content Skip to Footer

 The Positive Youth Development 101 curriculum offers an orientation to the youth development approach for professionals new to the field of youth work.
-Use this free curriculum -- ACT for Youth's most popular resource -- to provide professional development to new youth workers, supervisors and administrators, funders, and community volunteers.
+Use this free curriculum — one of ACT for Youth's most popular resources — to provide professional development to new youth workers, supervisors and administrators, funders, and community volunteers.

 The 12-hour curriculum is structured in five distinct sections, each of which may be presented as a stand-alone workshop: